Sword-Smith/futhark-website/blog/2020-05-03-higher-order-parallel-programming.rst

 ---

-Whenever I explain parallel functional programming, whether to students or the barista at a coffee shop, one thing I must content with is people's prior experience with parallel programming.
+Whenever I explain parallel functional programming, whether to students or the barista at a coffee shop, one thing I must contend with is people's prior experience with parallel programming.
 Quite often, these experiences are with low-level multi-threaded programming, fraught with race conditions and other hazards.
 Their